scizen9/SEDM-Docs/source/Pipeline.rst

 one adjustment to the centroid.
 If you think you might be doing this, please use the ``--noslack`` parameter until you have the correct centroid.

+*NOTE*: passing the centroid to the redex script will remove the quality 5 condition.

 *NOTE*: there is nothing in the verification plot for this object to indicate that it needs adjustment.
 This was done just to demonstrate the procedure.